White Light/White Heat: Legacy

 White Light/White Heat contains a distorted, feedback-driven, and roughly recorded sound, which is regarded as influential; it foreshadowed the start of punk rock and the no wave genre.
-The Social Distortion album White Light, White Heat, White Trash would be named after White Light/White Heat.
+The Social Distortion album White Light, White Heat, White Trash (1996) would be named after White Light/White Heat.
 Oregano Rathbone of uDiscoverMusic said the record signalled a significant turn in rock music and for the band; similarly, Mike Boehm of the Los Angeles Times considered it a "raw, brutal milestone in the development of what would become punk rock".
-Joe Viglione of AllMusic called it a grunge classic.
+Joe Viglione of AllMusic cited it as an influence on grunge.

 Tracks from the record were covered by underground and contemporary artists.
-British rock band Buzzcocks were formed by Pete Shelley and Howard Devoto out of a shared interest in "Sister Ray".
-A live cover of "Sister Ray" by British rock band Joy Division, recorded at the Moonlight Club in London on April 2, 1980, was included on the band's 1981 compilation album Still.
-Jonathan Richman made the song "Roadrunner" with inspiration from "Sister Ray"; the single was influential in its own right and was ranked on Rolling Stone's 500 Greatest Songs of All Time.
+English punk band Buzzcocks were formed by Pete Shelley and Howard Devoto out of their shared interest in "Sister Ray".
+A live cover of "Sister Ray" by English post-punk band Joy Division, recorded at the Moonlight Club in London on April 2, 1980, was included on the band's 1981 compilation album Still.
+"Roadrunner" by the Modern Lovers, from their Cale-produced 1976 self-titled album, is heavily indebted to "Sister Ray"; influential in its own right, the song was ranked on Rolling Stone's 500 Greatest Songs of All Time.
 David Bowie performed the album's title track routinely after May 1973, and Nirvana covered "Here She Comes Now" in 1990.
 Reed later boasted that "no group in the world can touch what we did" on the album.